kubedb/docs/docs/guides/memcached/monitoring/alerting.md

 ## Step 2 — Install memcached-alerts

-The `memcached-alerts` chart creates a `PrometheusRule` resource containing all Memcached alert definitions grouped by concern: database health, provisioner, and ops-manager.
+The `memcached-alerts` chart creates a `PrometheusRule` resource containing Memcached alert definitions.

+> **Chart limitation (v2026.7.14):** the chart's `values.yaml` defines a third group, `opsManager` (enabled by default), covering `MemcachedOpsRequest` lifecycle alerts.
+In practice it does not render into the installed `PrometheusRule` — verified by installing with explicit `--set form.alert.groups.opsManager.enabled=warning` and inspecting the rendered object directly, which still produced only the `database` and `provisioner` groups.
+The "OpsManager Group" alerts documented below reflect the chart's intent, not its current behavior.

 ### Why the Helm release name matters